ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

                Then, IUPHAR data is loaded into dictionaries.
                Next, all chemical information is loaded into dictionaries.
 Also, prepare a dictionary from IUPHAR identifier to chemical identifier with the use of InChI.
                Then, the ReferenceEntities of Reactome are loaded and tried to map.
-               The first mapping method is based on the IUPHAR identifier to chemical id (dictionary-IUPHAR to chemical id).
+               The first mapping method is based on the IUPHAR identifier to chemical ID (dictionary-IUPHAR to chemical ID).
                Next, the other external reference to chemical external reference (ChEBI, KEGG Compound, PubChem Compound).
-               Then, try to map with ReferenceEntity inn to chemical names.
+               Then, try to map with ReferenceEntity into chemical names.
                The last mapping method is based on mapping the ReferenceEntity names to chemical names.
-But check for strings with some HTML code inside and change them to a normal strings.
+But check for strings with some HTML code inside and change them to a normal string.
                All mapped pairs are written into the TSV file.
                In the last step, the cypher file is generated, and add the cypher query to integrate the mapping.